OpenGATE/Gate/docs/sensitive_detector_concept.rst

 General purpose
 ---------------

-Once a model has been defined for the scanner through the construction of a system (see Defining a system), the next step is to attach a **sensitive detector** (SD) to some volumes of the geometry.
+Once a model has been defined for the scanner through the construction of a system (see :ref:`defining_a_system-label`), the next step is to attach a **sensitive detector** (SD) to some volumes of the geometry.
 As in any Geant4 simulation, these sensitive detectors are used to store information regarding interactions of a particle in the matter (*hits*) using information from the steps occuring along the particle track.
-A hit is a snapshot of a physical interaction of a track in a sensitive region of the detector.
-Figure 5.1 illustrates these notions.
+A hit is a snapshot of a physical interaction of a track in a sensitive region of the detector. :numref:`Sensitive_detector` illustrates these notions.
 Hits contain various pieces of information associated to a step object, such as the energy deposition of a step, geometrical information, position and time of a step, etc.

 .. figure:: Sensitive_detector.jpg